torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 allocated for in-use IRQs.
 The disadvantage is that the table must be as large as the largest possible hwirq number.

-irq_domain_add_linear() and irq_domain_create_linear() are functionally
-equivalent, except for the first argument is different - the former accepts an Open Firmware specific 'struct device_node', while the latter accepts a more general abstraction 'struct fwnode_handle'.

 The majority of drivers should use the linear map.

 Tree